Menu

 Our School Council represents the views of all our pupils.
 It gives children the opportunity to make their voices heard and feel part of the whole school community.

 The School Council is an important part of Trotts Hill and the children feel proud to be elected.
-In July, the class vote for their representatives for the next academic year.
+In September, the class vote for their representatives for the academic year.
 All children from Year 2 to Year 6 are given the opportunity to stand for election.
 After making a speech to their class, their peers vote.
 This is an important part of children’s experience of British Values and a democratic process in school.
-Children attend a fortnightly meeting with Mrs Wilby.
+Children attend a fortnightly meeting with Mrs Cook.

-This year our focus will be to support the OPAL project, promote and celebrate the Junior Duke awards and to support a range of school events, including raising money for charity.
+This year our focus has been to support the OPAL project, promote and celebrate the Junior Duke awards and to support a range of school events, including raising money for charity.
+Our School Council team were excellent this year and should be very proud of themselves - well done!

 Autumn Term 2022